-In short, adwords are a great way to help new potential customers find you.
-And with 3.5 billion Google searches every day there is a lot of people you could be attracting.
+Adwords is a great way to help new potential customers find you.
+And with 3.5 billion Google searches every day there are a lot of people you could be attracting.

 To find out more about this, read Advertising online: Google Adwords.

-Again, this is a basic breakdown of how to use this channel.
-So here are some things you need to know.
-There are two ways to advertise on Instagram: the first is in Instagram’s feed, the second is in Stories.
-This is a relatively new feature and is a little trickier to use right now but with 300 million on the platform using Stories, it’s an option worth exploring.
+There are two ways to advertise on Instagram: the first is the Instagram feed, whereby you pay for your advert to appear in people’s daily Insta flow.
+The second is via Instagram Stories.
+This is a relatively new feature and is a little trickier to use right now but with 300 million people using Stories, it’s an option worth exploring.

 Instagram started advertising back in 2015 and a lot has changed since then.
-With 800 million monthly users and 500 million daily users, there is a lot of opportunity.
+With 800 million monthly users and 500 million daily users, there’s a lot of opportunities.
 If you’ve got mostly female customers, it could be the right channel for you as 68% of Instagram users are female.

 In fact, 95.8% of social media marketers worldwide have said Facebook provides the best ROI (return of investment) of all social platforms.

-Online advertising is a great way to reach new customers and get them to engage with your brand and service in your online shop.
-Again, similar to traditional advertising, it’s important to establish your goals before you decide to start budgeting your money.
+Online advertising is a great way to reach new customers, get them to engage with your brand and visit your online shop.
+As with traditional advertising, it’s important to establish your goals before you decide to start budgeting your money.
 One effective way to do this is by using the SMART goal technique: